Bento4Extend/BuddyPress-Profile-Shortcodes/readme.txt

 * Will get the gravatar and display it.
 * Can use the "dimension" parameter to change the dimensions of the gravatar.
+* You can use a height or width parameter to define the height or width of it as an alternative.
 * The user_id parameter can be used optionally as well.

 **[bp_profile_gravatar_url]**

 * Will get the gravatar url.
 * The user_id parameter can be used optionally as well.
+* If you use show = no as a parameter it works similar to bp_profile_gravatar.

 **[bp_profile_url]**

 * Will get the url for where the user's profile is.
 * The user_id parameter can be used optionally as well.
+* IF you use show = no then it will show as a link.
+* You can use before = or after = parameters to define text to show before or after the link or before or after the text to add customizability.
+* This will accept the parameter “profile_page” to have the url for any page for the profile specified.
+Ie. “settings” will go to the settings page.

 **[bp_profile_edit_url]**

 * Will get the url for editing the user's buddypress profile.
 * The user_id parameter can be used optionally as well.
+* You can use before = or after = parameters to define text to show before or after the link or before or after the text to add customizability.

 == Installation ==